stephperillo/Pewlett-Hackard-Analysis/README.md

 1. A query to find the names and titles of employees who were born between 1956 and 1957

   Employees born in 1957 turn 65 this year, so it will be beneficial to examine this data as well in preparation.

+  There are 36,606 current employees who were born between 1956 and 1957, including three current managers (a Finance manager, one Production manager, and one Development manager).

 2. A query to find additional potential mentorship eligible employees who were born in the year 1958.